er1czz/beyondwords/README.md

    - Strong correlation between text and sentiment features
      - text features are good enough to predict user decision (easy to scale up)
    - User engagement level is a key indicator of user decision
-   - Churned user data imply that user engagement has an average life cycle of 8 months
+   - Churned user data imply that user engagement has a life cycle up to 12 months
    - Recommend A/B testing on app features that faciliate user communication, which can reveal the causation.

 ## Examples